 Camping Fridge Power

-Passive coolers don’t need a power supply, though you’ll need to keep refreezing an ice pack.
+A passive cool box or car cooler won't need a power supply, though you'll need to keep refreezing an ice pack.

 Don’t power your camp fridge from your car battery with the engine off as this will drain it, leaving you with cool food but a long walk home.